🚲 The Wheels Weren't Turning.

 Project Type:

-Conceptual UX Redesign (based on secondary research)
+Conceptual UX Redesign (based on secondary research).

 Goal: Improve online reservation flow for a fictional bike rental service